addpipe/react-pipe-media-recorder/README.md

 ## Usage Examples

+👉 **Working Demo**: You can find a working demo [here](https://addpipe.com/react-demo/).
+The demo is available in both JavaScript and TypeScript React.
+Find more about it [here](https://addpipe.com/react-demo/).

 ### Inserting a single recorder into the page

 In this example, we insert a single Pipe recorder into the page and control it using the recorder's API (`record()` and `stopVideo()`).